Are you struggling to figure out how to fold your shiny new stroller?

 - Handlebar: Fold the handlebar forward while stepping back.

-- Lock: Make sure the stroller hinges lock together to hold the stroller closed.
+- Lock: Ensure the stroller hinges lock together to hold the stroller closed.

 Baby Trend Strollers

-Baby Trend is a company designing strollers for the active moms out there.
-Many have a one-hand fold design.
+Baby Trend has many strollers designed for active moms.
+These often have a one-hand fold design.